-A dip in iron ore prices helped weaken higher-risk currencies including the Australian and Canadian dollars, with eyes also shifting to an appearance by Bank of Canada Governor Stephen Poloz.
+A dip in iron ore prices as European markets began trading helped weaken higher-risk currencies including the Australian and Canadian dollars.

-The index that measures the broader strength of their U.S. counterpart was trading almost half a percent above Monday’s four-and-a-half month low but up just 0.1 percent on the day after a volatile overnight session in Asia.
+The index that measures the broader strength of their U.S. counterpart was trading almost half a percent above Monday’s four-and-a-half month low but it was up just 0.1 percent on the day after a volatile Asian session.

 Analysts pointed to support from appearances by Dallas Federal Reserve Bank President Robert Kaplan and Chicago Fed chief Charles Evans as putting the emphasis back on the prospect of more rises in U.S. interest rates.